 The Corporation offers executive officers the possibility to earn an annual bonus provided the Corporation achieves or exceeds its financial objectives and provided the executive officer or employee achieves specific personal objectives.
 The annual bonus for the product line or business unit executives and employees rests on financial objectives set against the fiscal year's budget.
-The annual bonus rests in the achievement of the budgeted net income for the President and Chief Executive Officer, the Vice-President and Chief Operating Officer, the Executive Vice-President, Business Development and Special Projects and the Chief Financial Officer, and the return on net utilized assets ("RONA") and operating income for the Managing Director UK Region.
+The annual bonus rests on the achievement of the budgeted net income for the President and Chief Executive Officer, the Executive Vice-President and Chief Operating Officer, the Executive Vice-President, Business Development and Special Projects and the Chief Financial Officer, and the return on net utilized assets ("RONA") and operating income for the Managing Director UK Region.
 The combination of salary and annual bonus target shall be between the 25th percentile and the 50th percentile of the Comparator Group.

 The bonus is calculated based on the degree of achievement of the financial performance presented in the annual budget of the Corporation.
 In order to be eligible to receive bonuses based on financial performance, the region/product line or business unit shall have met at least 80% of its financial target budget.
-If such goal is achieved, the percentage of target bonus could go from 40% to 120% for eligible managers, 130% for senior managers and 170% for some Named Executives (as hereinafter defined) depending on the level of achievement.
+If such goal is achieved, the bonus payout, expressed as a percentage of target bonus could go from 40% to 120% for eligible managers, 130% for senior managers and 170% for some Named Executives (as hereinafter defined) depending on the level of achievement.

-The Named Executives of the Corporation are the President and Chief Executive Officer, the Chief Financial Officer and the Corporation's three most highly compensated executive officers (the "Named Executives").
+The Named Executives of the Corporation are the President and Chief Executive Officer, the Chief Financial Officer and the Corporation's three most highly compensated executive officers other than the President and Chief Executive Officer and the Chief Financial Officer (the "Named Executives").

-The final bonus to be paid to each executive officers and key employees will also take into account the performance of the Corporation as a whole based on consolidated net income.
-Therefore, the total annual incentive compensation paid based on the Corporation's performances is composed of the following:
+The final bonus to be paid to each executive officer and key employee will also take into account the performance of the Corporation as a whole based on consolidated net income.
+Therefore, the total annual incentive compensation paid based on the Corporation's performance is composed of the following: